visze/hyperSMURF/manual/examples_r.rst

 Usage examples with genetic data
 ===================================

 HyperSMURF was designed to predict rare genomic variants, when the available examples of such variants are substantially less than `background` examples.
 This is a typical situation with genetic variants.
-For instance, we have only a small set of available variants known to be associated with Mendelian diseases in non-coding regions (positive examples) against the sea of background variants, i.e. a ratio of about :math:`1:36,000` between positive and negative examples~\cite{Smedley16}.
+For instance, we have only a small set of available variants known to be associated with Mendelian diseases in non-coding regions (positive examples) against the sea of background variants, i.e. a ratio of about :math:`1:36,000` between positive and negative examples [Smedley2016]_.

-Here we show how to use hyperSMURF to detect these rare features using data sets obtained from the original large set of Mendelian data~\cite{Smedley16}.
+Here we show how to use hyperSMURF to detect these rare features using data sets obtained from the original large set of Mendelian data [Smedley2016]_.
 To provide usage examples that do not require more than 1 minute of computation time on a modern desktop computer, we considered data sets downsampled from the original Mendelian data set described in the `mendelian data` section of the main manuscript (this data set includes more than 14 millions of genetic variants).
 In particular we constructed Mendelian data sets with a progressive larger imbalance between Mendelian associated mutations and background genetic variants.
 We start with an artificially balanced data set, and then we consider progressively imbalanced data sets with ratio `positive:negative` varying from :math:`1:10`, to  :math:`1:100` and  :math:`1:1000`.
-These data sets are downloadable as compressed `.rda` R objects from `http://homes.di.unimi.it/valentini/DATA/Mendelian<http://homes.di.unimi.it/valentini/DATA/Mendelian>`_.
+These data sets are downloadable as compressed `.rda` R objects from `http://homes.di.unimi.it/valentini/DATA/Mendelian <http://homes.di.unimi.it/valentini/DATA/Mendelian>`_.

 The `Mendelian_balanced.rda` file include 3 objects: `m.subset`, that includes the input features of the balanced examples (406 positives and 400 negatives), `labels.subset`, i.e. the corresponding labels, and `folds.subset` a vector with the number of the fold in which each example will be included according to the 10-fold cytoband-aware CV procedure (see Supplementary Note~2).
 The following lines of code load the data and perform a 10-fold cytoband-aware CV and compute the AUROC and AUPRC: